What is IBS?

 Can an IBS nutritionist help?

-IBS can be treated in a variety of different ways, ranging from dieting to medication.
-However, the main source of treatment that is recommended for IBS patients is the low FODMAP diet, as administered by an IBS nutritionist.
-Another eating style that has been found to be helpful is a gluten-free diet.
-This has been proven to be beneficial for IBS patients because it cuts out the fructan intake that is found in gluten products (7).
+IBS can be treated in a variety of ways, ranging from dieting to medication.
+However, the main source of treatment recommended for IBS patients is the low FODMAP diet, as administered by an IBS nutritionist.
+Another eating style that has been found helpful is a gluten-free diet.
+This has been proven beneficial for IBS patients because it cuts out the fructan intake found in gluten products.

 What types of medication can help?

-There are various medications that seem to relieve the pain that occurs with the diagnosis of IBS.
-The five main medications that have be found to be helpful in treating IBS patients are Alosetron (Lotronex), Eluxadoline (Viberzi), Rifaximin (Xifaxan), Rifaximin (Xifaxan), and Linaclotide (Linzess).
-All of these prescriptions are designed to either help to increase or decrease the movement of byproducts.
+There are various medications that seem to relieve the pain associated with IBS.
+The five main medications found helpful in treating IBS patients are Alosetron (Lotronex), Eluxadoline (Viberzi), Rifaximin (Xifaxan), Lubiprostone (Amitiza), and Linaclotide (Linzess).
+All of these prescriptions are designed to either increase or decrease the movement of byproducts.
 It has been stated that many of these medications should only be prescribed if all other options have failed and should only be used for women with IBS.

 Next Steps